-There is no evidence to support the idea that TMDs are always progressive.
-On the contrary, there is considerable evidence indicating that, in many cases, clinical remission occurs without treatment.
-The need for treatment and the nature of the treatment should be considered carefully.

-A decision to treat and how to treat should be based on a detailed and relevant clinical history, a careful clinical examination, and preference given to conservative, reversible therapies.
+TMDs are not always progressive.
+Considerable evidence shows that in many cases clinical remission occurs without treatment.
+The need for treatment and the nature of the treatment must be considered carefully.
+A decision to treat and how to treat must be based on a detailed and relevant clinical history, a careful clinical examination, and preference given to conservative, reversible therapies.

 TMD symptoms may mimic other pain conditions and vice versa.
-The practitioner must have an understanding of other causes of orofacial pain in order to diagnose and treat TMDs successfully.
+The practitioner must have appropriate education and training to evaluate the signs and symptoms of TMDs, as well as an understanding of other causes of orofacial pain, in order to diagnose and treat TMDs successfully.